garfix/richard/README.md

 * Interaction with any type of data source
 * Predefined data sources for Postgres, MySql, Sqlite, and Sparql
 * Implementation of David H.D.
 Warren's query optimizations
-* Code example that mimicks a Chat-80 dialog
+* Code example that replicates a Chat-80 dialog
 * Code example for a Wikidata dialog (proof-of-concept)

 ## Requires